What Did the Early Church Teach About Idols and Icons?

 It was only in the ninth century that the Roman Church accepted idols once and for all, and even the scholars of that church admit that it was not a practice of early Christians.
 And even then, there were those who remained faithful and opposed such reprehensible practices.

-Furthermore, there is no evidence that any who professed Christ had idols/icons, such as what are seen in the Roman Catholic and Orthodox churches, or even endorsed them in the second century.
+Furthermore, there is no evidence that any who professed Christ had idols/icons, such as what are seen in the Roman Catholic and Orthodox churches, or even endorsed by them in the second century.
 Thus, the early church was always against the use of idols and icons.

-And the true church still is.
+And the true Church of God still is.

 Back to early Christianity page